Time Warner leads funding for second social TV company

 Boston-based Bluefin launched its flagship analytics service Bluefin Signals last July for clients to analyze and organize social media conversations about U.S. national television.

 The company said clients use the social data about TV shows and commercials to help make buying and selling decisions.
-Bluefin's clients include TV networks, marketers and agencies including CBS Corp, Discovery Communications Turner Networks, Starcom MediaVest, MediaCom and MTV.
+Bluefin's clients include TV networks, marketers and agencies including CBS Corp (CBS.N), Discovery Communications (DISCA.O) Turner Networks, Starcom MediaVest, MediaCom and MTV.

 To date it has collected data from more than 11,000 shows and analyzes more than 5 billion pieces of social media commentary every month.